-The interest in crafts has taken an upward turn after this year of 2020!
+The interest in crafts has taken an upward turn after so much time staying indoors.
 Especially cottagecore crafts.
-With all that unexpected spare time on our hands, we’ve turned literally to our hands and have gotten back in create mode.
+With all that spare time on our hands, we’re putting it to good use.
+And have gotten back to create mode.
 And with interior lifestyle trends like cottagecore on the rise, crafting has been a popular way to curb the boredom.

 Not only from bored but in genuinely making a positive impact on how we feel about ourselves.
 A welcome alternative to the virtual and social media route.
 Here are some crafts that will spark the creativity in you that might inspire you to rekindle an old lost hobby.
-Maybe to start a small business on the side or just to create something unique for the home or something personal for you.
+Maybe you can start a business on the side.
+Or just to create something unique for the home or something personal for you or a friend.

 Drawing is one of the simplest crafts you can get started with.
 All you need is a pencil and a piece of paper.
 A lot of people think that you’re either born with artistic talent or you’re not.
 Others say anyone can be taught with practice.
 Like anything else if it’s something you want to get good at, it comes with practise.